roseengineering/bluesoapysuite/README.md

 to do this.
 Any line sent over a "BLE UART" bluetooth connection is relayed to the MQTT radio control topic.
 And all messages received over the MQTT queue are sent back.
-There are two phone apps I know that support communication over the "BLE UART" standard.
+There are two phone apps I know of that support communication over the "BLE UART" standard.
 They are nRF UART and Bluefruit LE Connect.